nod-ai/ossci-fleet/github-arc/README.md

-# OSSCI Integration with Github Playbook
+# OSSCI Integration with GitHub Playbook

 Here is an example [workflow](./test_gpu.yml) that can be setup on a repo to leverage GitHub ARC enabled kubernetes cluster resources.